Chavezjune/juneteeth-/RoughGenerator.md

 ```
 *paths* here is an array of PathInfo objects.

+**Note:** The paths must be rendered in the same order as they are returned.

 ### PathInfo
 Path info object represents all the information you may need to render a shape to a SVG Path.